ForgottenGlory/forgottenglory.github.io/docs/readme/ls.md

 The first is [Complete Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778?tab=description).
 This should only be enabled if you are using a 21:9 monitor at 2560x1080 resolution or higher.

 The second is QuickLoot, which adds a Fallout 4 style loot menu to bodies, containers, etc. This mod provides a significant quality of life improvement to looting, however it can cause issues with mods that run scripts upon looting certain objects.
 Enable it, or don't, it's entirely up to your personal preference.
+If you do enable it, it's recommended that you also enable the retexture for it to match the rest of the Skyrim UI.

+Lastly, [Gamepad++](https://www.nexusmods.com/skyrimspecialedition/mods/27007?tab=files) is included if you plan on playing the list with a controller.
+Reading the mod page for this mod is not optional if you're going to use it.

 ### ENB
 ENB is not required to run Living Skyrim, however, it is intended to be used with it and highly recommended.
 Weaker computers should opt to skip ENB or use Reshade.
 Support is not provided for Reshade.